telerik/reporting-docs/knowledge-base/inconsistent-formatting-in-dotnet-core-and-dotnet-framework.md

 When rendering report in .NET environment, including the [Standalone Report Designer for .NET 6]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}#starting-the-standalone-report-designer-for-net), the formatting and rounding of float values is not consistent with the ones in the .NET Framework, including the [Standalone Designer for .NET Framework]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}#starting-the-standalone-report-designer-for-net-framework-40).
 In the latter the rounding and the formatting work as expected.

+Here are screenshots showing the difference when previewing the same report in the two designers:

 >caption Formatting in the Standalone Designer for .NET Framework 4.0

 ![Formatting of float values with the last significant decimal digit 5 in the Standalone Designer for .NET Framework 4.0](images/InconsistentFormattingFramework.png)